 - We don’t have the means to build a sufficiently large and resistant enclosure, so we have to chain them after 16:30.
 We can’t let them roam free for security reasons.

-- We try despite these constraints to give them the most pleasant environment, the first thing is to ban riding with cradles, only mahouts are allowed to ride elephants bareback.
-The second is to leave them without chains as much as possible during the day and the third is to offer good activities for their well-being.
+- We try, despite these constraints, to give them the most pleasant environment.
+The first thing is to ban riding with cradles; only mahouts can ride elephants bareback.
+The second is to leave them without chains as much as possible during the day, and the third is to offer suitable activities for their well-being.

 - You can check the FAQ for more details about captive elephants.